mohammmedriya/Ex_1_Tabular_Classification.ipynb/README.md

 Overview
 Brief description of what this project aims to do.

 In this repository, we will have multiple PyTorch Exercises in Jupyter IPython Notebooks explained in detail.
-Personally, I faced multiple problems when I started using PyTorch, so I decided to write these exercises and explain the things that may seem to be complex in PyTorch to help others.
+I faced multiple problems when I started using PyTorch, so I decided to write these exercises and explain the things that may seem to be complex in PyTorch to help others.
 This Repo will be updated frequently and I will add more and more exercises every time I can.
 Feel free to contribute or raise issues if anything is not clear.

 Contents
 Ex1 - Tabular classification